DavidBraun777/group-project-seis-631/README.md

     git checkout -b your_name
     ```

-This branch is where you’ll make changes without affecting the main project files.
+This branch is where you’ll make changes without affecting the master project files.

 ### Pushing Your Changes